What Is a Tradeline and How Does It Impact My Credit Score?

 Tradelines include both installment tradelines, like auto loans, personal loans and student loans, and revolving tradelines, like credit card accounts and other lines of credit.

 Looking through the tradelines on your credit report can help you get a better sense of your personal finances.
-Not only does it make you aware of the information in your credit file, but it also helps you ensure that the information being reported is accurate, so that you aren’t harmed by incorrect negative information.
+Not only does it make you aware of the information in your credit file, but it also helps you ensure that the information being reported is accurate, so that your credit isn't harmed by incorrect negative information.

 A tradeline isn’t just for a lender’s benefit — it can provide a wealth of information for you, too.
 Some details that are generally included in tradelines are: